 Maxwelton is a community near the southwest tip of Whidbey Island at the south entrance to Useless Bay in southern Island County.
 The place was named by two Scottish residents, the McKee brothers, for the bonnie bra’es of Maxwellton.
 Either the McKees or the cartographers did not know how to spell the Scottish name.

-Newell was a small community and post office two and a half miles northwest of Clinton on Whidbey Island in Island County.
-Willis George and Ellen Newell settled there and the post office operated between 1895 and 1904.
+Newell was a small community and post office where Bayview is now located today.
+Wickliff and Ellen Newell settled there and operated the post office between 1895 and 1904.

 Possession Point is the southern tip of Whidbey Island at the entrance to Possession Sound in south Island County.
 It was named by Capt.
 George Vancouver on June 4, 1792.
 An unofficial name is Skagit Head.
 There was a post office at Possession Point between 1923 and 19542 (Ramsey, Island County, p.
 29).